solaure2tt/simple_shell/README.md

 In this project, we will write a simple UNIX command interpreter.

 ## How to compile
-gcc -Wall -Wextra -Werror -pedantic *.c -o shell
+gcc -Wall -Wextra -Werror -pedantic *.c -o ./test/shell

 ## How to execute
-./shell
+./test/shell
 When the prompt apears, enter your command followed by a new line